Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

-Happy St. Patrick's Day and welcome to this edition of the smoking meat newsletter.
-This week we are going to learn how to make smoked corned beef quesadillas also known as pastrami.
+In this recipe, we are going to learn how to make smoked corned beef quesadillas.

 I am going to show you how to make some of the best smoked corned beef or pastrami you have ever eaten and then we will slice that up thin and use it to make some extraordinary quesadillas that your family and friends will be talking about for weeks to come.